-But let’s say you’re on the other end of the line — you’re the listener, desperately trying to get the song out of your head.
+But let's say you're on the other end of the line -- you're the listener, desperately trying to get the song out of your head.
 What do you do?
-Jakubowski suggests engaging with the song, as many people report that it becomes easier to get rid of a song after listening it in full.
+Jakubowski suggests engaging with the song, as many people report that it becomes easier to get rid of a song after listening to it in full.
 You can also try distracting yourself with another song, either by listening or thinking about it, but it sounds a lot like replacing one thorn with another.
 If neither approach works, just give it time, try not to think about the song, and it will naturally fade away on its own.

 The full paper, "Dissecting an Earworm: Melodic Features and Song Popularity Predict Involuntary Musical Imagery" has been published online in the journal Psychology of Aesthetics, Creativity, and the Arts.